|

 about 70 km. north of Dali.
 The mountain looks like a crouching lion

-Guajiang River in the mist.
-Weibao Mountain was
+belt-like Guajiang River in the mist.
+Weibao Mountain was the place

-the place where Xinuluo, the head of Mengshe Zhao during the early
+where Xinuluo, the head of Mengshe Zhao during the early Nanzhao

-Nanzhao period, rose to power, and it was also an important Daoist
+period, rose to power, and it was also an important Daoist mountain

-mountain in Yunnan.
-Undulating and magnificent hills are covered with
+in Yunnan.
+Undulating and magnificent hills are covered with dense

 mountain.